Georgie Tunny

 Georgina “Georgie” Tunny (born 24 January 1991) is an Australian journalist and television presenter.

-She is best known for her work as a co-host of Network 10's 10 News + and 10 News Weekend on Network 10. and was a presenter on ABC's News Breakfast.
+She is best known for her work as a co-host of Network 10's 10 News+ and 10 News Weekend on Network 10, and was a previous presenter on The Project and ABC's News Breakfast.

 Early life and education

 Tunny was born and raised in Brisbane, Queensland.
-She attended Brigidine College, Indooroopilly and the University of Queensland, graduating with a double Bachelor degree in Arts and Journalism in 2013.
+She attended Brigidine College, Indooroopilly and the University of Queensland, graduating with a double bachelor's degree in Arts and Journalism in 2013.
 She began her career with an internship at The Courier-Mail.

 Career

-News Breakfast

-In 2012, Tunny joined the ABC becoming a sports presenter on News Breakfast in 2015.
+ABC

+Tunny began her career with the Australian Broadcasting Corporation (ABC) in 2012, initially joining the network through a broadcast internship before moving into on‑air roles.

+She spent four years as part of the News Breakfast presenting team, working as a sport presenter, weather presenter, and occasional co‑host, including during the ABC's coverage of the 2020 bushfire emergency and the COVID-19 pandemic.
+Tunny has also worked extensively in sports journalism, serving as a reporter and producer for ABC Melbourne across radio and television, and later becoming the executive producer of the ABC program Offsiders: Summer Series.

 In 2017, Tunny attempted to interview Melbourne Victory football player Mitch Austin.
 However, after Tunny asking her first question, Austin suffered an apparent panic attack and walked off the set.
 The incident attracted considerable media attention.
 Asked about the incident in 2022 during the I've Got News For You podcast, Tunny described the moment as "terrifying" and said that although she was concerned for Austin's welfare, she regrets being initially concerned for herself and the possible ramifications the interview would have on her career.

 In August 2021, The Age published a letter from a female reader complimenting Tunny for being "a lovely natural young woman" and not "a bottle blonde with eyelash extensions or rounded cleavage", calling Tunny "a breath of fresh air, with plenty of sunshine".
 This prompted former News Breakfast presenter Virginia Trioli to criticise the newspaper for publishing such a letter.
 Editor of The Age Gay Alcorn subsequently apologised to readers and to Tunny describing it as "an inappropriate letter that should not have been published."